 Upon examining his engine, Derek noted that it bore no serial number.
 A few issues requiring attention were immediately apparent.
 Overall, the engine was found to be undeniably a little on the roughly-made side.
 Any flaws in the crankcase casting were covered up by a thick application of some kind of glossy black engine enamel.
 This looks a bit on the tacky side at close quarters, although it does impart something of a stand-off similarity in style to the original Mk.
 II Mills engines with their chromate-blackened magnesium alloy castings.
 To increase the similarity, a flat finish would have been far more appropriate.
 The castings used in the Aurora Mills engines are aluminium alloy of somewhat indeterminate quality.

 Unlike the original Mills designs, the 5 cc Aurora variant has a twin ball-race crankshaft.
-This was in fact a highly appropriate feature for a supersized version of the Mills design - a major criticism of large diesels during the pioneering era was their tendency to self-brake themselves during starting as a result of the very high compression resistance coupled with high levels of internal friction.
+This was in fact a highly appropriate feature for a supersized version of the Mills design - a major criticism of large diesels during the pioneering era was their tendency to self-brake themselves during starting as a result of the very significant compression resistance coupled with high levels of internal friction.
 The use of a ball-race shaft does much to alleviate the second of these issues, greatly improving the engine's chances of carrying over to the next firing stroke when starting.
 As received, the front ball-race of Derek’s engine felt a little suspect, hence being replaced with a new equivalent before any test running was done.